 For banks and media houses alike, survival is not merely a transformation, but an evolution.
 Focusing on features invariably leads sellers to look inwards.
 They start and end with themselves thrusting their chests out with hubris inspired, pompous, pride.
 Focusing on benefits forces sellers to look outwards and provides the necessary insights to sell to the buyer’s benefits.
 Insisting on making the shirt short sleeved and cotton because ‘that’s who we are and have always done it this way’ will blind you to the benefit the buyer is looking for.

 Three things are forcing corporate powerhouses to sell benefits to the buyer and not features to themselves.
-The pervasive Internet, the ubiquitous smartphone and a burgeoning wild card market referred to as millenials whose lives rotate around the former two.
+First, the pervasive Internet, next, the ubiquitous smartphone and finally, a burgeoning wild card market referred to as millenials whose lives rotate around the former two.
 Whether you are a hawker selling pens or a Tier 1 bank selling banking services, buyers buy benefits, never features.
 This will never be disrupted.